denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 D. Only the castle module can reference the com.dragon.scales package.
 E. None of the above

+**There is a trick here. ==A module definition uses the keyword module rather than class==.
+Since the code does not compile, option E is correct.
+If the code did compile, options A and D would be correct.**

 ---

 20. Which would you expect to see when describing any module?